yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 2: Add test and production environments to release pipeline

-1. Move your mouse over the dev stage and a click the **Clone** button to create a copy of the tasks from the dev stage.
+1. On the Pipeline tab, move your mouse over the dev stage and a click the **Clone** button to create a copy of the tasks from the dev stage.
 We will use the same steps to deploy to test with a few configuration changes.

     ![On the screen, the Clone button is highlighted.](images/stepbystep/media/image96.png "Copy the deployment tasks")